I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlenumerategenerictablewithoutsplayingavl.md

 <p><b>RtlEnumerateGenericTableWithoutSplayingAvl</b> can be called repeatedly to process the caller's data in each element of a generic table. </p>

-<p>By default, the operating system uses splay trees to implement generic tables, but the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553092">RtlLookupElementGenericTableFullAvl</a> routine only works with Adelson-Velsky/Landis (AVL) trees.
+<p>By default, the operating system uses splay trees to implement generic tables, but the <a href="..\ntddk\nf-ntddk-rtllookupelementgenerictablefullavl.md">RtlLookupElementGenericTableFullAvl</a> routine only works with Adelson-Velsky/Landis (AVL) trees.
 To configure the generic table routines to use AVL trees instead of splay trees in your driver, insert the following define statement in a common header file before including <i>Ntddk.h</i>:</p>

 <p>#define RTL_USE_AVL_TABLES 0</p>

 <p>If RTL_USE_AVL_TABLES is not defined, you must use the AVL form of the generic table routines.
-For example, use the <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> routine instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff552247">RtlEnumerateGenericTableWithoutSplaying</a>.
-In the call to <b>RtlEnumerateGenericTableWithoutSplayingAvl</b>, the caller must pass a <a href="https://msdn.microsoft.com/library/windows/hardware/ff553327">RTL_AVL_TABLE</a> table structure rather than <a href="https://msdn.microsoft.com/library/windows/hardware/ff553345">RTL_GENERIC_TABLE</a>.</p>

-<p>Callers of the<i> Rtl..GenericTableAvl</i> routines are responsible for exclusively synchronizing access to the generic table.
-An exclusive fast mutex is the most efficient synchronization mechanism to use for this purpose.</p>

-<p>Callers of <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> must be running at IRQL &lt; DISPATCH_LEVEL if the caller-allocated memory for the generic table is pageable. </p>

-<p>The <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> routine does not actually work with a splay tree but provides an analogous named routine to <b>RtlEnumerateGenericTableWithoutSplayingAvl</b>.</p>

-<p><b>RtlEnumerateGenericTableWithoutSplayingAvl</b> can be called repeatedly to process the caller's data in each element of a generic table. </p>

-<p>By default, the operating system uses splay trees to implement generic tables, but the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553092">RtlLookupElementGenericTableFullAvl</a> routine only works with Adelson-Velsky/Landis (AVL) trees.
-To configure the generic table routines to use AVL trees instead of splay trees in your driver, insert the following define statement in a common header file before including <i>Ntddk.h</i>:</p>

-<p>#define RTL_USE_AVL_TABLES 0</p>

-<p>If RTL_USE_AVL_TABLES is not defined, you must use the AVL form of the generic table routines.
-For example, use the <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> routine instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff552247">RtlEnumerateGenericTableWithoutSplaying</a>.
-In the call to <b>RtlEnumerateGenericTableWithoutSplayingAvl</b>, the caller must pass a <a href="https://msdn.microsoft.com/library/windows/hardware/ff553327">RTL_AVL_TABLE</a> table structure rather than <a href="https://msdn.microsoft.com/library/windows/hardware/ff553345">RTL_GENERIC_TABLE</a>.</p>
+For example, use the <b>RtlEnumerateGenericTableWithoutSplayingAvl</b> routine instead of <a href="..\ntddk\nf-ntddk-rtlenumerategenerictablewithoutsplaying.md">RtlEnumerateGenericTableWithoutSplaying</a>.
+In the call to <b>RtlEnumerateGenericTableWithoutSplayingAvl</b>, the caller must pass a <a href="..\ntddk\ns-ntddk--rtl-avl-table.md">RTL_AVL_TABLE</a> table structure rather than <a href="..\ntddk\ns-ntddk--rtl-generic-table.md">RTL_GENERIC_TABLE</a>.</p>

 <p>Callers of the<i> Rtl..GenericTableAvl</i> routines are responsible for exclusively synchronizing access to the generic table.
 An exclusive fast mutex is the most efficient synchronization mechanism to use for this purpose.</p>